 Walking Tour of Sunset Hills

 In 1922, developer A. K. Moore acquired a 212-acre tract of land with a unique location in Greensboro.
-The land was located at the western terminus of Market Street – the city’s primary east-west thoroughfare that provided direct access to the center of the city.
-In contrast to the man-made east-west axis of West Market Street, a park was provided as a natural north-south axis to afford recreational space in the neighborhood.
+The land was located at the western terminus of Market Street – the city’s primary east-west thoroughfare that provided an axis and direct access to the center of the city.
+In contrast to the man-made east-west axis of West Market Street, a neighborhood park provided a natural north-south axis to afford recreational and play space.
 To facilitate development, Moore hired architect Lorenzo S. Winslow to offer a design service named Moore’s Better Built Homes for clients from 1925-1926.
 In addition to promoting distinctive city planning and architecture, Moore pioneered use of model homes as promotional venues.
 His model homes evolved into the Castle Charming concept house.
 The Castle Charming model home partnered with Morrison-Neese Furniture Company to create a furnished residence that attracted legions of potential home buyers.